Cyrus the Great: Death

+Conflicting narratives

 The details of Cyrus's death vary by account.
-Ctesias, in his Persica, has the longest account, which says Cyrus met his death while putting down resistance from the Derbices infantry, aided by other Scythian archers and cavalry, plus Indians and their war-elephants.
+Ctesias, in his Persica, has the longest account, which says Cyrus met his death while putting down resistance from the Derbices infantry, aided by other Scythian archers and cavalry, plus Indians and their war elephants.
 According to him, this event took place northeast of the headwaters of the Syr Darya.

 The account of Herodotus from his Histories provides the second-longest detail, in which Cyrus met his fate in a fierce battle with the Massagetae, a Scythian tribal confederation from the southern deserts of Khwarezm and Kyzyl Kum in the southernmost portion of the Eurasian Steppe regions of modern-day Kazakhstan and Uzbekistan, following the advice of Croesus to attack them in their own territory.
 The Massagetae were related to the Scythians in their dress and mode of living; they fought on horseback and on foot.
-In order to acquire her realm, Cyrus first sent an offer of marriage to their ruler, the empress Tomyris, a proposal she rejected.
+In order to acquire her realm, Cyrus first sent an offer of marriage to their ruler, the queen Tomyris, a proposal she rejected.

 Achaemenid soldiers (left) fighting against Scythians, 5th century BC.
 Cylinder seal impression (drawing).

 He then commenced his attempt to take Massagetae territory by force (c.
 529 BC), beginning by building bridges and towered war boats along his side of the river Oxus, or Amu Darya, which separated them.
 Sending him a warning to cease his encroachment (a warning which she stated she expected he would disregard anyway), Tomyris challenged him to meet her forces in honorable warfare, inviting him to a location in her country a day's march from the river, where their two armies would formally engage each other.
 He accepted her offer, but, learning that the Massagetae were unfamiliar with wine and its intoxicating effects, he set up and then left camp with plenty of it behind, taking his best soldiers with him and leaving the least capable ones.